-Prayers for Peace in a Fractured World
+Prayers for a Fractured World

-A Selection of prayers for those who are suffering through oppression or natural disaster throughout the world, together with verses and quotes that seem relevant.
+A selection of prayers for those who are suffering through oppression or natural disaster throughout the world, together with verses and quotes that seem relevant.

 Many struggle to see God when faced with natural disaster or the cruelty of other human beings.
-But God is always there in the hands of those who offer help and sustainance - whether offered by those of faith or no faith, forall love has its source in him.
+But God is always there in the hands of those who offer help and sustainance - whether offered by those of faith or no faith, for all love has its source in him.

 'The LORD is close to the brokenhearted